 Predictions

-- Honest Father! - said the Emperor. - They talk about you, and I myself can see that the grace of God clearly rests on you.
-What do you say about my race, my reign and my destiny?
-What do you see with discerning eyes about my family in the darkness of centuries and about the Russian State?
-Name my successors on the Russian throne, predict their fate.
+- Honest Father! said the Emperor.
+“They are talking about you, and I myself can see that the grace of God is clearly resting on you.
+What do you say about my family, my reign and my destiny?
+What do you see with perspicacious eyes about my family in the mists of time and about the Russian State?
+Name my successors on the Russian throne by name, predict their fate.

-- What awaits my successor, Tsarevich Alexander? - The Frenchman will burn Moscow with him, and he will take Paris from him and he will be called the Blessed.
+- What awaits my successor, Tsarevich Alexander?
+“The Frenchman will burn down Moscow in his presence, and he will take Paris from him and call him Blessed.”
 But the royal crown will seem heavy to him, and he will replace the feat of royal service with the feat of fasting and prayers, and he will be righteous in the eyes of God.

-- And who will inherit Emperor Alexander?
+— And who succeeds Emperor Alexander?

 - Your son, Nikolai ...